-The execution of an SCT Inst involves four main actors:
+The execution of a SEPA Credit Transfer payment involves four main actors:

-- The Originator: is the Customer who initiates directly or indirectly8 the SCT Inst by providing the Originator Bank with an instruction.
-The Funds for such an SCT Inst are reserved from a specified Payment Account of which the Originator is account holder. - The Originator Bank: is the Participant that receives the SCT Inst Instruction from the Originator and acts on the payment instruction by processing Instantly the payment to the Beneficiary Bank in favour of the Beneficiary's Payment Account according to the information provided in the instruction and in accordance with the provisions of the Scheme.
-The Originator Bank is also obliged to inform Immediately the Originator in case the Funds have not been Made Available to the Beneficiary. - The Beneficiary Bank: is the Participant that receives the SCT Inst Transaction from the Originator Bank and Immediately Makes the Funds Available to the Beneficiary, according to the information provided in the transaction and in accordance with the provisions of the Scheme.
-The Beneficiary Bank is also obliged to send a confirmation message (positive or negative) Immediately through the same CSM to the Originator Bank to confirm whether the SCT Inst Transaction has been accepted and Funds have been Made Available Immediately to the Beneficiary (positive confirmation) or not (negative confirmation). - The Originator Bank and Beneficiary Bank may be one and the same Participant. - The Beneficiary: is the Customer identified in the SCT Inst Instruction whom the Funds are sent to.
+- The Originator: is the customer who initiates directly or indirectly the credit transfer by providing the Originator Bank with an instruction.
+The Funds for such a credit transfer are made available by means of a debit from a specified payment account of which the Originator is account holder. - The Originator Bank: is the Participant that receives the Credit Transfer Instruction from the Originator and acts on the payment instruction by making the payment to the Beneficiary Bank in favour of the Beneficiary's account according to the information provided in the instruction and in accordance with the provisions of the Scheme. - The Beneficiary Bank: is the Participant that receives the Credit Transfer Instruction from the Originator Bank and credits the account of the Beneficiary, according to the information provided in the instruction and in accordance with the provisions of the Scheme. - The Originator Bank and Beneficiary Bank may be one and the same Participant. - The Beneficiary: is the customer identified in the Credit Transfer Instruction whom the Funds are sent to.